-Any other member of staff who discovers that an act of FGM appears to have been carried out on a child under 18 must speak to the DSL and follow our local safeguarding procedures.
+Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.

-The duty for teachers mentioned above does not apply in cases where a child is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff should not examine children.
+The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
+Staff should not examine pupils.

-Any member of staff who suspects a child is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.
-For referral, consent from parents/carers is not necessary and should not be sought before referral.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.